Updated on November 1, 2022

 Both episodes are available on DVD.
 “Meet John Brain” is available as part of the “Animaniacs” series of DVDs, while “The Pink Candidate” is part of the “Pinky and the Brain” sets.

 - “Sideshow Bob Roberts,” from the sixth season.
 Sideshow Bob runs for mayor of Springfield.
-Best parts: the “Matlock” references; Springfield’s Republican Party headquarters resembles Dracula’s vacation home; Homer dumped out of Archie Andrews’ jalopy by Moose (who gives his funniest-ever line: “Duh, stay out of Riverdale!”)—and its follow-up gag later on showing Homer’s still sore (“stuck-up Riverdale punks…think they’re too good for me!”).
+Best parts: the “Matlock” references; Springfield’s Republican Party headquarters resembles Dracula’s vacation home; Homer dumped out of Archie Andrews’ jalopy by Moose Mason (who gives his funniest-ever line: “Duh, stay out of Riverdale!”)—and its follow-up gag later on showing Homer’s still sore (“stuck-up Riverdale punks… think they’re too good for me!”).

-A 2000 storyline revolved around Lex Luthor becoming elected president, to the heroic cast’s annoyance.
+A 2000 storyline revolved around Lex Luthor becoming elected president, to everyone’s annoyance.
 Luthor’s presidency goes about as expected.
-Lex eventually gets booted from office in disgrace after his evil misdeeds come to public light.
+Lex eventually leaves office in disgrace after his evil misdeeds come to public light.

 Image from “Gravity Falls.”
 (Disney)